upyesp/upyesp.org/content/posts/wsl-distro-explorer.md

 date: 2021-07-20T11:37:01+01:00
 draft: false
 toc: true
+featuredImage: ''
-tags:
+tags: [WSL, Explorer]
-  - WSL
-  - Explorer
-categories:
+categories: [Windows, Linux]
-  - Windows
-  - Linux
-series:
-  - Windows Subsystem for Linux
+series: [Windows Subsystem for Linux]
 ---

 If you have installed WSL and one or more linux distributions, it is possible to work with the contents of their file systems from within Windows Explorer.